 With the majestic Himalayas adorning the horizon, we continue our journey heading to Debuche and then to Pheriche where we take a day off to acclimatize.
-Traveling to the Ama Dablam Base Camp (4,570m), we take another day off to indulge in some light pre-climb training and acclimatize.
+Travelling to the Ama Dablam Base Camp (4,570m), we take another day off to indulge in some light pre-climb training and acclimatize.
 In the next 15 days, we attempt to climb the majestic summit of Ama Dablam (6,856m) conquering the Himalayas and then descending back again to the Base Camp.
-For the final days of the trip, we make our way down to the town of Lukla before flying off to Kathmandu where you are provided with a free day before setting off to your destination.

-The weather conditions play a great role on the trips to the Everest region.
+The best time to go for Ama Dablam Peak climbing trek is during the spring (Mar-Jun) and autumn (Sep-Nov).
+The weather conditions play a great role in the trips to the Everest region.
 Since the weather can vary and worsen in a matter of minutes, the flight to/from Lukla is often subject to delays and cancellations.
-So, it is best if your trips incorporate a couple of buffer days when traveling for Ama Dablam Expedition or around Everest region.
+So, it is best if your trips incorporate a couple of buffer days when travelling for Ama Dablam Expedition or around the Everest region.

 Touching down at Tribhuvan International Airport, you will be welcomed by our Himalaya Land Treks’ representative who will guide you directly to the hotel.
 Freshening up from the day's journey, you will be further introduced to other members of the staff.
 Following a short briefing session, the day comes to a close and you are free to head down to the local region.